lightspaceliam/poc-ef-multi-db-provider-compatibility/ReadMe.md

 ## Tech Stack

-- Entity Framework
+- Entity Framework 7.0.11
-- PostgreSql
+- PostgreSql latest
+- MySql latest
-- .NET 6
+- .NET 6 - we need to update

 ## Conventions

+I've ALWAYS used MS SQL Server so I've listed some nuances I've come across when working with PostgreSql and MySql.

 ### PostgreSql